Tag Archives: creepy bugs

 “Will you lie down in bed with me,” she asked, “for just a few minutes?”

-They’d had the discussion about how big girls can go to sleep all on their own.
-And Becca had embraced that concept, though not enthusiastically.
-But that night’s appeal seemed out of the ordinary.
+We’d had the discussion about how big girls can go to sleep all on their own.
+Becca had embraced that concept, though not enthusiastically.
+But tonight’s appeal seemed out of the ordinary.
 She was being haunted by some new bogeyman.

-Kev smiled and wiped a tear away from her cheek with his thumb.
-What kind of father would he be to turn down the chance to provide his baby the feeling of safety and security as she drifted off to sleep?
+I smiled and wiped a tear away from her cheek with my thumb.
+What kind of father would I be to turn down the chance to provide my baby the feeling of safety and security as she drifted off to sleep?

 The mid-July night was pleasant—low humidity.
 The warm breeze that blew in through the open bedroom window was a refreshing change from the past week of stagnant air conditioning.
-Kev tucked Becca into her twin bed and again kissed her forehead.
+I tucked Becca into her twin bed and again kissed her forehead.
 She smiled, now certain that Daddy would keep her safe.
-She scooted closer to the wall, providing room for Kev to slide in next to her.
-He remained on top of the covers to allow himself an easier escape once she was conked out.
+She scooted closer to the wall, providing room for me to slide in next to her.
+I remained on top of the covers to allow myself an easier escape once she was conked out.

-Kev lay on his back with his right arm cocked behind his neck and stared ahead, avoiding the allure of sleep as his eyes slowly adjusted to the dim room, illuminated only by the small, partially obscured night light.
-Kev felt as relaxed and content as any father could be.
+I laid on my back with my right arm cocked behind my neck and stared ahead, avoiding the allure of sleep as my eyes slowly adjusted to the dim room, illuminated only by the small, partially obscured night light.
+I felt as relaxed and content as any father could be.

-Until an odd, shadowy movement caught his eye.
+Until an odd, shadowy movement caught my eye.

-Given the room’s lighting and his state of semi-consciousness, Kev couldn’t be sure, but it looked like something was crawling across his shirt, from his belly toward his face.
+Given the room’s lighting and my state of semi-consciousness, I couldn’t be sure, but it looked like something was crawling across my shirt, from my belly toward my face.
 Perhaps the hungry bed bug of legend had come to feast at last.

-Maybe the shadows were playing tricks on him.
-His eyes strained to focus on his T-shirt.
-The folds of the shirt and the angle of the low light created ample shadows across his torso.
-Kev remained still, not wanting to alarm Becca, though every muscle in his body was taut.
-Kev didn’t blink, he didn’t want to miss any possible movement, and was rewarded for the effort.
+Maybe the shadows were playing tricks.
+My eyes strained to focus on my T-shirt.
+The folds of the shirt and the angle of the low light created ample shadows across my torso.
+I remained still, not wanting to alarm Becca, though every muscle in my body was now taut.
+I didn’t blink, I didn’t want to miss any possible movement, and was rewarded for the effort.
 One of the shadows suddenly moved with remarkable speed.
 It was huge.
-Becca stirred beside him, not quite asleep.
-Kev didn’t want her to panic.
-He was there to protect.
-Yet panic seemed eager for a victim and Kev proved to be fertile ground as the enormous thing scurried closer.
+Becca stirred, not quite asleep.
+I didn’t want her to panic.
+I was there to protect.
+Yet panic seemed eager for a victim and I proved to be fertile ground as the enormous thing scurried closer.
 Closer.

 Closer.

-It crested the collar of his shirt.
-Instinct overpowered his rational mind.
-His left hand slapped wildly at the front of his shirt.
-Kev was sweating and his heart was pounding.
-But Becca remained unaware of the danger.
+It crested the collar of my shirt.
+Instinct overpowered my rational mind.
+My left hand slapped wildly at the front of my shirt.
+I was sweating, my heart was pounding.
+But Becca remained unaware of any danger.

-An open hand still firmly against his chest, Kev groped about it to detect the creature.
-A tickling at the base of his palm confirmed that something was there.
+An open hand still firmly against my chest, I groped about it to detect the creature.
+A tickling at the base of my palm confirmed that something was there, trapped between my hand and my chest.
 An invader.
-If it were a spider, he’d probably crushed it dead.
-But he had to know for sure.
-Kev didn’t want some fatally wounded creature of the night exacting its final revenge on his daughter.
+If it was a spider, I could crush it dead, but had to know for sure.
+I didn’t want some fatally wounded creature of the night exacting its final revenge on my daughter.

-Then a thought hit him, the kind of thought that only comes in bed, at night, when the lights are low and the shadows long: that the thing might be burrowing into his hand.
-Or worse, his chest—like some horrid, tiny monster from a B-movie on late night cable.
+Then a thought hit, the kind of thought that only comes in bed, at night, when the lights are low and the shadows long: that the thing might be slowly burrowing into my hand.
+Or worse, my chest—like some horrid, tiny monster from a B-movie on late night cable.

-A gasp escaped his lips and Kev leapt from the bed, arms flailing as he snapped on the lights.
+A gasp escaped my lips and I leapt from the bed, arms flailing as I snapped on the lights.

 Becca sat up and rubbed her eyes.
 “What’s wrong, Daddy?”

-“Uh…nothing, honey,” Kev tried to assure her, failing to assure himself, realizing his startled leap had allowed the fiend to fall from his grasp.
-Kev searched the bed, pulling back the covers and the sheets, then checking and re-checking his shirt, his shorts, and the floor.
+“Uh…nothing, honey,” I tried to assure her, failing to assure myself, realizing my startled leap had allowed the fiend to fall from my grasp.
+I searched the bed, pulling back the covers and the sheets, then checking and re-checking my shirt, shorts, the floor.
 No writhing horror.
 No scurrying terror.
 No twitching corpse.

 Nothing.

-Becca’s innocence and drowsiness kept her from suspecting the true nature of his sudden urge to ransack her bed.
+Becca’s innocence and drowsiness kept her from suspecting the true nature of this sudden urge to ransack her bed.

 “Did you lose something?” she asked, now fully awake.